johncoleman83/domain_scraper/README.md

-# broken_link_checker
+# domain_scraper

-Scrapes a domain to check status of all links or checks status of all links from an input file
+Scrapes domains from one input URL or from a file list of domains for broken links, valid emails and valid social media links.

 ## Usage